 We are so grateful to our elected officials and the Selig family, along with many others that are here in support of serving families impacted by violence and abuse.
 By working together, we can integrate the very best our community offers and provide a safer and healthier community for our kids — and that’s really what this is all about.

-- Peggy Troy, CEO, Children’s Hospital of Wisconsin
+– Peggy Troy, president and CEO, Children’s Hospital of Wisconsin

 Children’s Hospital of Wisconsin is the region’s only independent health care system dedicated solely to the health and well-being of children.